jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RedCanary-Threat-Detection-Report-2020.md

 this data.

 How to use the report:

-•
-Start looking through the most prevalent techniques to see what we’ve observed in our customers’ environments
+•	Start looking through the most prevalent techniques to see what we’ve observed in our customers’ environments
-•
-Explore how to detect and mitigate specific techniques, with ideas and recommendations from our detection engineers
+•	Explore how to detect and mitigate specific techniques, with ideas and recommendations from our detection engineers
-•
-Talk with your team about how the ideas, recommendations, and priorities fit in with your environment
+•	Talk with your team about how the ideas, recommendations, and priorities fit in with your environment

 <a name="behind-the-data"></a>
-B E H I N D  T H E  D A T A
+## B E H I N D  T H E  D A T A

 5

 It takes an army to produce a research piece of this magnitude.
 Thanks to the detection engineers, data analysts, editors, designers, developers, and project managers who invested countless hours in this report.
 And a huge thanks to the MITRE ATT&CK team, whose framework has helped the community take a giant leap forward in understanding and tracking adversary behaviors.

 <a name="acknowledgements"></a>
-A C K N O W L E D G M E N T S
+## A C K N O W L E D G M E N T S

 2020 Threat Detection Report

+<a name="meet-the-authors"></a>
+## M E E T  T H E  A U T H O R S

 Keith McCammon

 C H I E F  S E C U R I T Y
 O F F I C E R  &  C O - F O U N D E R

 Jeff Felling

 D I R E C T O R  O F
 I N T E L L I G E N C E

 Brian Donohue

 A N A LY S T

 Tony Lambert

 I N T E L L I G E N C E  A N A LY S T

-<a name="meet-the-authors"></a>
-M E E T  T H E  A U T H O R S
 Keith leads Red Canary’s security, open source, and educational strategies, as well as community partnerships.
 He has spent 20 years in InfoSec, including over a decade of